cs3134/admin/course.md

 ### Install Git

 Install Git by following the instructions here for your operating system: [https://help.github.com/articles/set-up-git/](https://help.github.com/articles/set-up-git/).

-Make sure you authenticate using HTTPS from your own GitHub account (not your UNI or anything else).
+Then, set up your authentication keys here: [https://help.github.com/articles/caching-your-github-password-in-git/](https://help.github.com/articles/caching-your-github-password-in-git/).

-### Setting Up Git
+### Setting Up Homeworks

 You should have finished creating an account on GitHub, registering with Jarvis, and installing Git.